 General Motors Company (GM) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from GM as it approaches its next earnings report date.
-The company is expected to report EPS of $0.97, up 56.45% from the prior-year quarter.
+In that report, analysts expect GM to post earnings of $0.97 per share.
+This would mark year-over-year growth of 56.45%.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.09 per share and revenue of $135.56 billion.
-These totals would mark changes of +3.88% and +10.67%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.09 per share and revenue of $135.56 billion, which would represent changes of +3.88% and +10.67%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for GM.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for GM.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-GM currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+GM currently has a Zacks Rank of #5 (Strong Sell).

-Valuation is also important, so investors should note that GM has a Forward P/E ratio of 11.99 right now.
-This represents a discount compared to its industry's average Forward P/E of 17.42.
+Investors should also note GM's current valuation metrics, including its Forward P/E ratio of 11.81.
+Its industry sports an average Forward P/E of 17.97, so we one might conclude that GM is trading at a discount comparatively.

-Investors should also note that GM has a PEG ratio of 1.22 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-GM's industry had an average PEG ratio of 2.34 as of yesterday's close.
+We can also see that GM currently has a PEG ratio of 1.2.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Automotive - Domestic industry currently had an average PEG ratio of 2.36 as of yesterday's close.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
 This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.